kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/test.md

 ## Weight vs. Mass

 You've heard this before but students still get this confused; The weight and mass of an object are two fundamentally different concepts.
 The mass of an object quantifies the amount of substance.
-It is unchanging; 15 kg of steel (15 kg happens to be about 1 slug) is 15 kg of steel whether it is on the earth\'s surface, on the moon or floating around in interstellar space.
+It is unchanging; 15 kg of steel (15 kg happens to be about 1 slug) is 15 kg of steel whether it is on the earth's surface, on the moon or floating around in interstellar space.

 The weight of an object is the force produced by a mass when acted upon by gravity.

 $$ \begin{align}
 \textrm{weight}&=\textrm{mass}\times\textrm{acceleration due to
 gravity}\\ w&=mg
 \end{align} $$

 Unless specified otherwise the acceleration due to gravity on earth is $g=9.81~\m/\s^2$ when using SI units and $g=32.2~\ft/\s^2$ in USCS.

 <div class="example">
 A steel ball of mass 30 kg is suspended from a wire.
 What is the tension in the wire?